SAP-samples/btp-setup-automator/docs/SAMPLECONFIG.md

 The flow makes it clear that this tool provides everything for the setup *per se* that can be parameterized and even offers further degrees of freedom via the steps for command execution and this way easily setting up complete applications in one go.

-Let us now take a closer look into the files needed for the setup.
+Let us take a closer look into the files needed for the setup.

 ## The Parameter File

-The main file for the setup is the `parameter file`.
-It is written in JSON format.
+The main file for the setup is the `parameter file` written in JSON format.
 It provides the basic information for the `btp-setup-automator` to run.

-All available parameters are described in the file [`libs\json\paramBtpSetupAutomator.json`](libs/json/paramBtpSetupAutomator.json).
+All available parameters are described in the file [`libs/json/paramBtpSetupAutomator.json`](../libs/json/paramBtpSetupAutomator.json).
 As there are quite some we will focus on the main cases.

 ### Basics